About OMG! Ubuntu!

 You can download a hi-res .png of our logo by clicking the button below.

 You’re free to write the name of the site in citations and sources however you like but we generally prefer it to be written as OMG! <space> Ubuntu!.

 Two separate words, two exclamations marks.

 If you’re writing about Ubuntu or Linux and require a quote or thought from us – as one of the leading Linux news-sites on the web – we’re more than happy to help.
 We try to keep our soundbites as accessible as possible – so if you’re not writing for an audience au fait with Linux we’re primed to help.

 Get in touch via firstname.lastname@example.org.
 Make sure to put the deadline of your piece in the subject so that we can help as soon as possible.

 All text, unless otherwise stated, is copyright of Ohso Ltd and may not be reproduced elsewhere, including in print, without prior permission.

 For most part images used on this site have a variety of copyright assignments.
 Screenshots are generally copyright of Ohso Ltd and should not be used without prior permission.
-We’re pretty relaxed so if you want to use something elsewhere get in touch and we’ll probably be cool with it.
+We’re pretty relaxed so if you want to use something elsewhere get in touch and we’ll probably be happy to ‘OK’ it.

 About Ohso Ltd